carlospolop/Cloudtrail2IAM/README.md

 # Cloudtrail2IAM

-CloudTrail2IAM is a Python tool that analyzes **AWS CloudTrail logs to extract and summarize actions** done by everyone or just an specific user or role.
+**CloudTrail2IAM** is a Python tool that analyzes **AWS CloudTrail logs to extract and summarize actions** done by everyone or just an specific user or role.
 The tool will **parse every cloudtrail log from the indicated bucket**.

 This is useful for red teamers that have **read access over Cloudtrail logs and wants to have more info about the permissions** of the roles and users but **doesn't have read access over IAM**.

 *Note that a Cloudtrail bucket might contain hundreds of thousands of log files.
-So this could take several minutes.*
+So this could take several minutes/hours.*

 ## Installation